Lake Macquarie is a perfect location for a holiday or weekend away because of the beautiful large lake, relaxing lifestyle and great beaches...

 The lake is well known for being the largest coastal saltwater lake in Australia – it’s twice the area and volume as Sydney Harbour!

-Here are beaches and other places worth visiting.
-Find accommodation at the bottom of the page.
+Here are the best attractions,beaches and other places worth visiting.
+You'll find tips on accommodation at the bottom of the page.

 Catherine Hill Bay is located just south of Swansea.